-The Makoto Intravascular Imaging System[TM] is intended to be installed in a coronary catheterization laboratory.
+The Makoto Intravascular Imaging SystemTM is intended to be installed in a catheterization laboratory or similarly equipped facility.
 Before installation, the intended site must be prepared as described in this section.
 The site must have sufficient space to accommodate the system, must provide the proper electrical power configuration and receptacles, and must meet the additional environmental specifications outlined below.